 Modern psychology offers no similar example of a deranged balance.
-The principal powers continued to maintain a healthy action, and to a reader who can make due allowance in the report for the reporter's peculiarities, the results are still instructive, and a more striking testimony to the sublime laws he announced than any that balanced dulness could afford.
-He attempts to give some account of the modus of the new state, affirming that "his presence in the spiritual world is attended with a certain separation, but only as to the intellectual part of his mind, not as to the will part"; and he affirms that "he sees, with the internal sight, the things that are in another life, more clearly than he sees the things which are here in the world."
+The principal powers continued to maintain a healthy action; and, to a reader who can make due allowance in the report for the reporter's peculiarities, the results are still instructive, and a more striking testimony to the sublime laws he announced, than any that balanced dulness could afford.
+He attempts to give some account of the modus of the new state, affirming that "his presence in the spiritual world is attended with a certain separation, but only as to the intellectual part of his mind, not as to the will part;" and he affirms that "he sees, with the internal sight, the things that are in another life, more clearly than he sees the things which are here in the world."

 Having adopted the belief that certain books of the Old and New Testaments were exact allegories, or written in the angelic and ecstatic mode, he employed his remaining years in extricating from the literal, the universal sense.
-He had borrowed from Plato the fine fable(24) of "a most ancient people, men better than we and dwelling nigher to the gods"; and Swedenborg added that they used the earth symbolically; that these, when they saw terrestrial objects, did not think at all about them, but only about those which they signified.
+He had borrowed from Plato the fine fable of "a most ancient people, men better than we, and dwelling nigher to the gods;" and Swedenborg added, that they used the earth symbolically; that these, when they saw terrestrial objects, did not think at all about them, but only about those which they signified.
 The correspondence between thoughts and things henceforward occupied him.
 "The very organic form resembles the end inscribed on it."
-A man is in general and in particular an organized justice or injustice, selfishness or gratitude.
+A man is in general, and in particular, an organized justice or injustice, selfishness or gratitude.
 And the cause of this harmony he assigned in the Arcana: "The reason why all and single things, in the heavens and on earth, are representative, is because they exist from an influx of the Lord, through heaven."
 This design of exhibiting such correspondences, which, if adequately executed, would be the poem of the world, in which all history and science would play an essential part, was narrowed and defeated by the exclusively theologic direction which his inquiries took.
 His perception of nature is not human and universal, but is mystical and Hebraic.
-He fastens each natural object to a theologic notion; - a horse signifies carnal understanding; a tree, perception; the moon, faith; a cat means this; an ostrich that; an artichoke this other; and poorly tethers every symbol to a several ecclesiastic sense.
-The slippery Proteus is not so easily caught.
-In nature, each individual symbol plays innumerable parts, as each particle of matter circulates in turn through every system.
-The central identity enables any one symbol to express successively all the qualities and shades of real being.
-In the transmission of the heavenly waters, every hose fits every hydrant.
-Nature avenges herself speedily on the hard pedantry that would chain her waves.
-She is no literalist.
-Every thing must be taken genially, and we must be at the top of our condition to understand any thing rightly.
+He fastens each natural object to a theologic notion; -a horse signifies carnal understanding; a tree, perception; the moon, faith; a cat means this; an ostrich, that; an artichoke, this other; and poorly tethers every symbol to a several ecclesiastic sense.